MicrosoftDocs/well-architected/well-architected/service-guides/azure-front-door.md

 >
 > Also included are _recommendations_ on the technology capabilities that can help materialize those strategies.
 The recommendations don't represent an exhaustive list of all configurations available for Azure Front Door.
 Instead, they list the key recommendations mapped to the design perspectives.
 Use the recommendations to build your proof-of-concept or optimize your existing environments.
 >
-> Foundational architecture that demostrates the key recommendations: [Mission-critical baseline architecture with network controls](/azure/architecture/reference-architectures/containers/aks-mission-critical/mission-critical-network-architecture).
+> Foundational architecture that demonstrates the key recommendations: [Mission-critical baseline architecture with network controls](/azure/architecture/reference-architectures/containers/aks-mission-critical/mission-critical-network-architecture).

 ##### Technology scope